 - Rest from lifting, stretching and overhead use of the affected arm.

-- Ice applied for 10 to 15 minutes three to four times per day for the first 2 days.
+- Ice applied for 10 to 15 minutes three to four times per day for the first two days.

 - Non-steroidal anti-inflammatory drugs taken regularly for pain over the first few weeks.

-- Local anaesthetic and steroid injection is typically recommended 3-6 weeks after the acute injury (see below).
+- Local anaesthetic and steroid injection.
+This procedure is typically recommended 3-6 weeks after the acute injury (see 'Injection', below).

-- Orthopaedic referral should be considered if after 2 months the patient's symptoms persist.
+- Orthopaedic referral.
+This should be considered if, after two months, the patient's symptoms persist.
 If biceps tendon rupture is suspected then early referral is appropriate, especially in patients under the age of 40 years.

-The risk of tendon rupture is increased with repeat injections and also in patients over 40 years of age.
+The risk of tendon rupture is increased with repeated injections and also in patients over 40 years of age.